Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Carnal Knowledge (1971), 97 minutes, D: Mike Nichols

 A Clockwork Orange (1971, UK), 137 minutes, D: Stanley Kubrick

-Provocatively adapted from the famous novel by Anthony Burgess.
-A glossy, stylish, graphically-violent, controversial, futuristic, science-fiction satire about the effects of crime and punishment (aversion therapy and brainwashing against violence) on a British teenaged punk.
-After a night of hooliganism with his vicious gang of droogs, including gang rapes and beatings, a sadistic Alex (Malcolm McDowell) is captured.
-In a grim, unorthodox governmental experiment, he is re-programmed, through his love for Beethoven's music, to reject violence, but he is dehumanized in the process of being cured.
-Vengeance is revisited upon him by his former victims after he is released into the society.
+Provocatively adapted from the famous novel by Anthony Burgess, Kubrick's glossy, stylish, graphically-violent, controversial, futuristic, science-fiction satire was about the effects of crime and punishment (aversion therapy and brainwashing against violence) on a British teenaged punk.
+After a night of hooliganism with his vicious gang of droogs, including gang rapes and beatings, a sadistic Alex (Malcolm McDowell) was captured.
+In a grim, unorthodox governmental experiment, he was re-programmed, through his love for Beethoven's music, to reject violence, but he was dehumanized in the process of being cured.
+Vengeance was revisited upon him by his former victims after he was released into the society.